natanielmendes/food-order-react/README.md

 React Playground Project (created to practice the library)

 Ordering food features:
-- List items in the Cart
+- List items from the Cart
 - Add item in the Cart
 - Remove item from the Cart
 - Increase Cart item quantity